DFHack/dfhack/Lua API.rst

 4. ``onJobCompleted(job)``

    Gets called when job is finished.
 The job that is passed to this function is a copy.
+Requires a frequency of 0 in order to distinguish between workshop jobs that were cancelled by the user and workshop jobs that completed successfully.

 5. ``onUnitDeath(unit_id)``